The latest information on core aims to assist funded institutions in planning study programmes across individual funding years.

 Academic study programmes

-A study programme is academic if there is no core aim or the core aim is one of the qualification types below.
+A study programme is academic if there is no core aim (in the school census) or the core aim is one of the qualification types below (in the ILR).

 |2||GCSEs – including vocational; GCSE short courses; Free standing maths qualifications (FSMQs)|